• Skip to primary navigation

 Seared or grilled romaine gives big flavor to the tender, soft lettuce leaves, paired here with an easy cheater’s Caesar salad dressing.

-Have you ever had seared or grilled romaine?
+Have you ever had grilled or seared romaine?

-And me, the one who more often than not just makes this super simple spinach salad and calls it a day, well, you know I'm keeping this easy.
-This salad is ready to go in 15 minutes, including the homemade dressing.
+And this is coming from the one who more often than not just makes this super simple spinach salad and calls it a day.

 Mine has no anchovies and no egg yolks, but it doesn't skimp on flavor.

-This dressing is rich with the background of olive oil and Parmesan cheese, plus the depth of flavor that comes from adding Worcestershire sauce, but it's also got bright lemony citrus flavor to balance it.
+This dressing is rich with the background of olive oil and Parmesan cheese, plus the depth of flavor that comes from adding Worcestershire sauce.
+It's also got bright lemony citrus flavor to balance it.

 Seriously good eats.